FreDiabetics/xDrip--Tasker-Tizen-Watchface-Integration/Watchfaces/LIVE WALLPAPER README.md

     https://github.com/wagnefrede/xDrip-and-AAPS-Notifications-for-TiZENOS-WEAROS-Watchfaces-Tasker-AutoNotification-Watchmaker/tree/master/Watchfaces

 Download the watchface you want and import it into the Watchmaker app.
-As heard here:
+As described here:

     https://github.com/wagnefrede/xDrip-and-AAPS-Notifications-for-TiZENOS-WEAROS-Watchfaces-Tasker-AutoNotification-Watchmaker/blob/master/Watchfaces/WATCHMAKER%20README.md